-Throughout the program, companies will receive close engagement with top tier industry leaders in the agriculture, water, and energy technology space.
-Our mentors come from a variety of backgrounds ranging from successful founders who have built and sold companies, to experienced investors well versed in the agriculture tech space, to seasoned executives who run or even own some of the largest agriculture related firms in the nation.
+Throughout the program, companies will receive close engagement with entrepreneurs and industry leaders in the agriculture, water, and energy technology space.
+Our mentors and speakers come from a variety of backgrounds ranging from successful founders who have built and sold companies, to experienced investors well versed in the agriculture tech space, to seasoned executives who run or even own some of the largest agriculture related firms in the nation.

 Through these relationships, we prepare companies to access investment opportunities, generate revenue, and establish a solid understanding of the industry.

 - The opportunity to engage with potential customers, stakeholders, and leading investors.

 - Feedback and guidance from entrepreneurs who have been in your shoes.

 - A community of like-minded entrepreneurs looking to grow with you.